ahsanabbas123/ahsanabbas123.github.io/index.md

 ## Research Interest

-My research interests primarily lie in the application of machine learning and artificial intelligence in healthcare.
+My research interests primarily lie in the application of AI in healthcare.

+---

+## Recommendations Books/Tutorials/Articles/Podcasts

+To be added

 ---